jennifer-language/jennifer/docs/horizon.md

   pure-text `.j` the rest of the module is, so it is a separate piece of work rather than another encoder branch.
 Until then, `label.image` (by reference) covers the stored-logo case.
-- **SQLite (`sql` engine backend).** The client-server half of relational support - MySQL / MariaDB + PostgreSQL - is committed as [M20.9](milestones.md) (a `sql` system library over Go's `database/sql`, pure-Go drivers).
-SQLite stays parked here, and it is worth being precise about *why*, because it is not the reason it first looks like.
+- **SQLite (`sql` engine backend).** SQLite stays parked here, and it is worth being precise about *why*, because it is not the reason it first looks like.
   SQLite is **also** just a pure-Go `database/sql` driver - `modernc.org/sqlite`, registered with the same one-line `import _` as `go-sql-driver/mysql` or `pgx`, cross-compiling cleanly like any pure-Go package (the cgo `mattn/go-sqlite3`, which *does* break static / cross-compile / TinyGo and needs a C toolchain, is rejected in its favor).
-So integration effort and API are identical to M20.9's two drivers; SQLite is in every practical sense "just a third driver" for the same library, sharing its surface and opaque `sql.Row` result shape.
+So integration effort and API are identical to the shipped drivers; SQLite is in every practical sense "just a third driver" for the same library, sharing its surface and opaque `sql.Row` result shape.
-  The one real difference is **weight**. `modernc.org/sqlite` is the entire SQLite C source transpiled to Go plus `modernc.org/libc` (a Go libc reimplementation) - multiple MB of generated code, versus the hand-written, few-hundred-KB protocol clients M20.9 ships.
+  The one real difference is **weight**. `modernc.org/sqlite` is the entire SQLite C source transpiled to Go plus `modernc.org/libc` (a Go libc reimplementation) - multiple MB of generated code, versus the hand-written, few-hundred-KB protocol clients already shipped.
 Baking that into every default `jennifer` bloats the binary for the many users who only ever touch a network database.
 That, and only that, is why SQLite is gated as a **build-tag opt-in** (`-tags sqlite`), surfaced as a `jennifer-full` release artifact - a build *variant* of the default binary, not a third supported brand.
 The binary ladder becomes `jennifer-tiny` (DBs stubbed) ⊂ `jennifer` (MySQL + Postgres) ⊂ `jennifer-full` (+ SQLite).
-The dependency break from "libraries stay dependency-free" is already accepted at M20.9;
+The dependency break from "libraries stay dependency-free" is already accepted;
   SQLite adds size, not a new principle.
   **TinyGo** is the one place SQLite is categorically worse, and it is architectural, not a build choice: `modernc.org/sqlite`'s libc emulation